-The problem with humidifiers is allowing mold to grow on the filter, then mold gets spewed out with the moist air causing problems like Aspergillosis which is a the disease of the lungs that birds get triggered by fungus which is found most everywhere in the environment.
+The problem with humidifiers is allowing mold to grow on the filter, then mold gets spewed out with the moist air causing problems like Aspergillosis which is a disease of the lungs that birds get triggered by a fungus that is found almost everywhere in the environment.

-Humidifiers form the the perfect storm for the production and transmission of Aspergillosis producing fungus because fungus loves warm moist environments and we’re not talking about Jamaica.
+Humidifiers form the perfect storm for the production and transmission of Aspergillosis-producing fungus because fungus loves warm moist environments and we’re not talking about Jamaica.

-Those 3 issues reduce the birds immune system which then puts the bird in harms way for fungal infection.
+Those 3 issues reduce the bird’s immune system which then puts the bird in harm’s way from fungal infection.
 Which begs the question how do you know if your bird has Aspergillosis?

-Heavy breathing, a loss of appetite and lots of drinking and pooping of a bluish coloration of mucus are signs of acute Aspergillosis which can and does lead to death
+Heavy breathing, a loss of appetite, and lots of drinking and pooping of a bluish coloration of mucus are signs of acute Aspergillosis which can and do lead to death

 Replace the filter immediately if any (fungal spores, dark spots) are spotted.
 The humidifier will help keep your birds skin moister just like yours and mine.
 Humidifiers are not inherently bad.
 You just need to be on task about the mold thing.